Background and Scope

 8. Disclosure of Marketplace

 An order executed on one or more marketplace or alternative marketplace will be disclosed on the confirmation slip.
-The identity of the specific marketplace on which the order was filled is available on request.
+When an order has been executed on multiple marketplaces, the identity of the specific marketplaces on which the order was filled is available on request.

 9. Extenuating Circumstances